pwjablonski/cn-sta-pitch/HOWTOGUIDE.md

 ### Updating Project Links

 To update projects links open up the `lessonData.js` and edit data in the projects object.
-This will update the href for any link with a corresponding class in `SLIDES.md`
+This will update the href for any link or src for any ifram with a corresponding class in `SLIDES.md`

 - Updating url here...
   - `{ IP: "https://popcode.org"}`
 - will update all the links with the class `"IP"`
   - `<a target="_blank" class="IP">Independent Practice</a>`
+   - `<iframe class="IP"></iframe>`

+### Controling Student Slides

+To control students slides we have to establish a socket between the student slides `students/index.html` and the master slides `index.html`.
+1. Open lessonData.js
+2. Open go to [https://reveal-js-multiplex-ccjbegmaii.now.sh](https://reveal-js-multiplex-ccjbegmaii.now.sh) and generate a new token
+3. Update the `socketData` object with the `secret` and `id` you just generated

 ## Advanced Reveal.js